Adam Kaied

-Adam Hamza Jihad Ahmad Kaied (آدم حمزة جهاد أحمد كايد; born 2 March 2002) is a professional footballer who plays as a left winger for Egyptian Premier League club Zamalek.
+Adam Hamza Kaied (آدم حمزة كايد; born 2 March 2002) is a professional footballer who plays as a left winger for Egyptian Premier League club Zamalek.
 Born in Sweden, he plays for the Palestine national team.

 Early life

 Kaied was born in Helsingborg, Sweden to Palestinian parents, originally from Tira and Haifa.

 Club career

 Kaied joined Helsingborgs IF at the age of 10, and made his way into the senior team.
 Making his unofficial debut in a friendly match in January 2020, his official debut came one year later in the 2020–21 Svenska Cupen.

 Before the end of the summer transfer window of 2022, he was acquired on loan by Norwegian club Stabæk with an option to buy.
 Winning re-promotion to the first tier, Stabæk did not exercise the option.
 Just before the end of the winter 2023 transfer window, Kaied signed for NAC Breda.

 On 20 July 2025, Kaied signed a three-year contract with Egyptian side Zamalek.